Skip to main content

 Additional Spring/Summer Pell Grant

 An undergraduate student can receive up to an additional 50% of their Annual Scheduled Pell Award during the spring and summer terms, depending on their enrollment level.
-The student must be enrolled in at least a total of 6.0 financial aid eligible credits between spring and summer to be eligible for an additional Pell amount (12.0 total credits for the maximum amount).
+You must be enrolled in at least a total of 6.0 financial aid eligible credits between spring and summer to be eligible for an additional Pell amount (12.0 total credits for the maximum amount).
 The additional award supplements any remaining eligibility from fall/winter, it does not replace it.
 A student who already received 150% Pell prior to spring/summer would not be eligible for this additional Pell amount.

 The maximum Pell you may receive during your college career is 600%, or roughly 12 semesters.
 The additional spring/summer Pell Grant counts toward your aggregate total (150% is used for an academic year if enrolled full-time during fall and winter semester and spring/summer terms).